sarahciston/codingcare/posts/guide.md

 [^threejs]: Three.js is a code library (an add-on) in the Javascript language that helps create 3D graphics: [Three.js](https://threejs.org).
 For similar tools at a more introductory level, also check out the code library [P5.js](https://p5js.org), which is a great place to start learning widely applicable coding skills.
 <!-- should i be linking technical tools to the CCC Resource Hub items instead?
 And can those be linked if they're dynamically generated? -->

-### we voice our "stupid" questions, nagging suspicions, deepest fears

-Even, and especially, as leaders and teachers we must do this.
-We connect over / remember that someone else has already worried the very same thing, or worse.
-Our bravery makes space for others to be brave.
-I am continually finding that my presence in the classroom/facilitation space as a vulnerable uncertain artistic queer body who nevertheless creates does so much more to teach and model how to create than anything I actually have lectured.
-And the less I plan and structure ~~but instead gesture and invite~~, the more space I invite and permit for what needs and wants to arise.

-### we know teaching others helps us learn

->"There was beginner student who had trouble with code, and I think it was Katherine who helped but I forget.
-Being able to see the mentorship between between people.
-That was a really powerful thing for me to see.
-I remember seeing seeing that kind of like troubleshooting, debugging.
-That was really important for me to see."
->>—Samir Ghosh, they/them, PhD student, UC Santa Cruz & former assistant director, USC Ahmanson Lab

-### we feature progress / make mistakes in public / work iteratively

-For example, I am writing this guide in a git repo (a type of archive used in programming to keep track of versions and allow multiple users to make edits).
-It is continually updated and saved on a public Github Pages website, which means both that you are reading a work in progress and also that anyone can see any prior version of it any time ([here](https://github.com/sarahciston/codingcare/commits/Jekyll/posts/guide.md)).

 ### fight for the silly photo